pjekel/cbtree/documentation/StoreModelAPI.md

 ******************************************
 #### getItemAttr( storeItem , attribute ) ####
 > Provide the getter capabilities for store items thru the model.
 The getItemAttr()
 > method strictly operates on store items not the model itself.
+Equivalent to *store.getValue()*

 *storeItem:* data.item
 > A valid dojo.data.store item.